November 23, 2018

 The Social Security Administration maintains estimated (a guess) indexing factors for future years.
 You can see the estimates here and calculate your estimated indexing factors based on your year of eligibility here.
 If you don't know which year you are eligible for benefits, use the social security calculator tool to compute it.

-Once you have filed for your benefit, you no longer recieve additional Wage Growth Adjustments.
+Once you have filed for your benefit, you no longer receive additional Wage Growth Adjustments.
 At this point, your Primary Insurance amount, and thus your benefit, are adjusted annually by Cost of Living Adjustments.

 These adjustments are based on the Consumer Price Index (CPI-W).
 Every year, benefits are increased by a few percent.
 There has never been a decrease, but there have been years with no increase when there was little to no actual inflation.